gigasquid/gigasquid.github.io/source/_posts/2014-07-27-cljoure-x-men.markdown

 ## Bob
 Bob is the leader of the Clojure X-Men.
 He seeks out people with the power of Clojure and helps train and educate them.
 He also is the most powerful.
 He can come into any argument, problem, or challenge and immediately separate out what is most important to focus on.
-He always knows the right thing to do, without getting bogged down in the wrong things.
+He always knows the right thing to do, without getting bogged down in unnecessary details .
 His power is Clojure’s simplicity.

 There might be others out there, we don’t know.
 We can only hope, that they are found by Bob and the Clojure X-Men and use their powers for good.